 “The development of soft skills is much more difficult than the development of hard skills because it requires actively interacting with others on an ongoing basis and being willing to accept behavioral feedback.”8

-Moreover, while hard skills can be learned from studying from a book or individual training, soft skills typically require different structures and methods.
+Moreover, while hard skills can be learned from studying a book or individual training, soft skills typically require different structures and methods.
 Research has proven the importance of the environment in which soft skills and their behaviors are learned, alongside and with other people in the same shared space.

 For this reason, soft skills learning is not on an individual alone.
 It is inspired by different variables and interactions with others, informing how we might improve education for soft skills.
 Considerations include: